Minemetero/Hello-IPs/README.md

 - **User-Friendly GUI:**
   Built with Tkinter, the interface features a clear control layout.
 Columns for vendor, open ports, and OS guesses can be toggled on or off.
 - **Network Topology Visualization and Export:**
   After scanning, view the network graph with metrics and export it to GraphML or DOT for further analysis.
 Devices are grouped by subnet to avoid overly dense connections.
+Metric summaries are formatted for readability.

 ## Project Structure